haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

 #.
 Convert this epoch time to python UTC time.
 #.
 Then search the Database.

-You can reconstruct the javascrpt string format of the date in to python date object by,
+You can reconstruct the javascript string format of the date in to python date object by,

 .. code-block:: pycon